-- 6.9 The CEC Holder shall ensure that process chemicals and liquid wastes are stored in containers equipped with secondary containment which are designed, constructed and operated to collect or contain any releases.
+- 7.12 The CEC Holder shall ensure that process chemicals and liquid wastes (e.g. sludge) are stored in containers equipped with secondary containment which are designed, constructed and operated to collect or contain any releases.
 Safety Data Sheets (SDS) for chemicals shall be kept on-site in a readily accessible area and communicated to its users.
-Measures shall be taken to prevent contact between incompatible substances in the event of a release; - 6.10 The CEC Holder shall ensure that a waste management report is submitted within 30 working days of completion of the construction works.
-The report should include the following information: - The type, characteristic and quantity of each type of waste generated during the site preparation and construction works; - The type and quantity of each type of waste sent for offsite disposal, and the identification of the facility which received the waste; - The method of treatment, recovery or disposal for each type of waste generated; - A list of each transporter used for transporting waste from the project site; - A description of spills, releases or any incidents arising from waste generation from the project; - A description of measures implemented to reduce the hazardous characteristic(s) of waste generated. - 6.11 The CEC Holder shall maintain a Spill Response Kit in a readily accessible area on-site with suitable and sufficient sorbents and other related supplies which will aid containment and clean-up of spills or releases.
+Measures shall be taken to prevent contact between incompatible substances in the event of a release; - 7.13 The CEC Holder shall maintain a Spill Response Kit in a readily accessible area on-site with suitable and sufficient sorbents and other related supplies which will aid containment and clean-up of spills or releases.
 Personnel who are expected to use the Spill Response Kit shall be provided training on its use.
 Training records shall be maintained by the CEC Holder and made available to the EMA upon request;

-6.12 The CEC Holder shall bear all costs associated with the investigations related to adverse environmental incidents, spills and emergencies and the response to such incidents, spills or emergencies arising out of all phases of the proposed project.
+- 7.14 The CEC Holder shall ensure that its Emergency Response Plan (ERP) is reviewed and updated to reflect any significant changes in the project and response personnel and the CEC Holder shall ensure that the EMA and other relevant agencies are informed within ten (10) working days of such changes.
+The ERP shall be maintained by the CEC Holder and made available to any Inspector upon request; - 7.15 The CEC Holder shall bear all costs associated with the investigations related to adverse environmental incidents, spills and emergencies and the response to such incidents, spills or emergencies arising out of all phases of the proposed project.
 Leaks and spills of potential contaminants shall be cleaned up immediately upon detection.
 Leaks and spills in excess of ten (10) litres of hydrocarbons or spills of any other chemical in quantities that would render it hazardous as defined within the SDS for the chemical, shall be treated as described by conditions of this certificate.

-7. PUBLIC HEALTH AND SAFETY
+8. PUBLIC HEALTH AND SAFETY

-- 7.1 The CEC Holder shall take all necessary safety precautions for the duration of the project to reduce the likelihood of accidents and prevent unauthorised access to the project area.
-Such precautions shall include, where applicable, but not be limited to: - Posting of visible warning signs and hazard notices, such as signs indicating any exclusion area(s) to prevent unauthorised access and activities; - The provision of lighting measures to ensure illumination of all potential hazards, warning signs and notices; - Establishment of construction hoardings and/or fences at the site perimeter that will be consistent with the nature of the site, project, and its surroundings; - Proper maintenance of all measures to ensure functionality for the duration of the project. - 7.2 The CEC Holder shall ensure that trench walls are sloped and shoring provided in accordance with sound engineering techniques to safeguard against cave-ins.
-The pipeline trench shall be backfilled immediately following pipe-laying activities.
-Legible warning signs and appropriate lighting/reflectors shall be placed in the vicinity of open trenches to minimise the risk of potential accidents; - 7.3 The CEC Holder shall ensure excavated materials are not stockpiled at the edge of trenches/excavations so as to minimise instability and caving of the trench walls;
+- 8.1 The CEC Holder shall take all necessary safety precautions for the duration of the project to reduce the likelihood of accidents and prevent unauthorised access, to the project area.
+Such precautions shall include, where applicable, but not be limited to: - Posting of clearly labelled warning signs and hazard notices, indicating any exclusion area(s) to prevent unauthorised access and activities; - The provision lighting measures to ensure illumination of all potential hazards, warning signs and notices; - Establishment of construction hoardings and/or fences at the site perimeter that will be consistent with the nature of the site, project, and its surroundings; - Proper maintenance of measures to ensure functionality for the duration of the project.